 Work Home Multiple Roles&Stress

 As stress increases, women develop warning signs in multiple areas, giving them the sense that their lives are out of balance.
 Here are examples of negative stress signs.
 Ask yourself these questions.
 Which areas are out of balance in my life?
 What are my warning signs in each of these areas?

-- Physical—headaches, insomnia, fatigue, appetite change, smoking, alcohol, or drug use.
+- Physical—headaches, insomnia, fatigue, appetite changes, smoking, alcohol

 - Emotional—anxiety, anger, unhappiness, irritability, depression, frustration

-- Occupational—work overload, long hours, conflict in relations, unfulfilling job
+- Occupational—work overload, long hours, tense relations, unfulfilling job

 - Spiritual—apathy, loss of meaning, emptiness, unforgiving, doubt, guilt, despair

-- Physical—regular exercise, relaxation, yoga, healthy eating, leisure time, adequate sleep
+- Physical - exercise, relaxation, yoga, healthy eating, leisure time, adequate sleep

-- Mental - positive outlook, realistic thinking, resilience attitude, creativity
+- Mental - positive outlook, realistic thinking, resilient attitude, creativity

-- Occupational—prioritize, doable goals, home-work balance, limit setting
+- Occupational - doable goals, home-work balance, limit setting

-- Confront stress—Face and manage stress rather than hid it with unhealthy coping.
+- Confront stress—Face and manage stress rather than avoid it.